 Mac: They didn’t know that.

-Jim: …How did you keep it from Mac’s parents?
+Jim: … and how did you keep it from Mac’s parents?

 Mac: Mary’s mom had paranoid schizophrenia.

-Mac: So that’s why when she said her dad sat down…
+Mac: So, that’s why when she said her dad sat down-

-Mac: …And told her the story about sex – um, so one day, her mom was in the hospital.
+Mac: … and told her the story about sex… Um, so one day, her mom was in the hospital.
 Uh, her dad was out of town.
-We ended up at her house.
-And it wasn’t planned.
-Uh, we just ended up there.
-And the next thing we knew, we were having sex-
+We ended up at her house, and it wasn’t planned.
+Uh, we just ended up there, and the next thing we knew, we were having sex-

 Jim: Right.
 Sure.

-Jim: Feel – feel emboldened to do that.
+Jim: Feel emboldened to do that.

 Mac: You bet.
 You bet.

-Mary: And so afterwards, I mean, immediately, both of us were like what just happened?
-What did we just do?
-And so I said, “We can never do that again.
-You know, I know that was wrong.
-We shouldn’t have done it.”
-But then, you know, a couple of days later, Mac’s thinking, you know, let – let’s try that again.
-(LAUGHS) You know, I was like, “No, no, we’re not doing this anymore.”
-Well, um, the next month, I didn’t start my period.
-And I thought, no, there’s no way.
-I’ve got lots of friends that do this all the time, and they’re not pregnant.
-So-
+Mary: And so afterwards, I mean, immediately both of us were like, “What just happened?
+What did we just do?”
+And so I said, “We can never do that again, you know.
+I know that was wrong.
+We shouldn’t have done it,” but then you know, a couple of days later, Mac’s thinking, you know, “Let-… let’s try that again.”
+You know, I was like, “No. No, we’re not doing this anymore.”
+Well, um, the next month, I didn’t start my period, and I thought, “No, there’s no way.
+I’ve got lots of friends that do this all the time, and they’re not pregnant.”

-Mac: You can’t get pregnant after one time, I mean, surely that…
+Mac: You can’t get pregnant after one time, I mean, surely that.

-Mary: And so, um, I went to my dad one day, and I said, “Dad, I got something to tell you.”
-And, um, he was taking a nap on the couch.
-And I knelt down to him, and I said, “Um, I’m pregnant.”
-And he just – tears broke out in his eyes.
-He goes, “I – I knew it.
-I knew you were.”
-But he said, “I kept thinking if – if you don’t say it, maybe it’s not true.
-Maybe I’m just dreaming up in my mind.”
+Mary: And so, um, I went to my dad one day, and I said, “Dad, I got something of tell ya,” and, um, he was taking a nap on the couch, and I knelt down to him, and I said, “Um, I’m pregnant,” and he just h-… Tears broke out in his eyes.

-Mary: But he said, “You know what?
-I’ll love you always.
-And I’ll do – we’ll do whatever you want to do.”
-And I said, “Well, I talked to a doctor already, and he knows our family.
-He knows Mama’s problems.
-And he said if your mother ever finds out about this, it will put her in a mental institution for the rest of her life.”
+Mary: He goes, “I, I knew it.
+I knew you were,” but he said, “I kept thinking if, if you don’t say it, maybe it’s not true.
+Maybe I’m just dreaming it up in my mind,” but he said, “You know what?
+I would… I’ll love you always, and we’ll do whatever you wanna do,” and I said, “Well, I’ve talked to a doctor already, and he knows our family.
+He knows mama’s problems, and he said, ‘If your mother ever finds out about this, it will put her in a mental institution for the rest of her life.’”

-Jim: Oh, man.
+Jim: Oh, yeah.

 Mary: They were so sweet.
-They were…
+They were-

 Jim: Oh, that’s good.

-Mary: Yes, they were good Christians and so sweet.
-And they just were very welcoming and, um, took…
+Mary: Yes.
+They were good Christians and so sweet, and they just were very welcoming and, um, took-

 Jim: They helped you.